isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Rockclimbing.md

 workshop for all Secondary 1 students during their Sec 1 Orientation.
 This experience allows the newcomers to get a taste of bouldering, with some deciding to pursue the sport further with us or on their own.</p>
-<p>The team collaborates with an external vendor to organize the Inter-Schools
+<p>The team collaborates with an external vendor to organise the Inter-Schools
 Bouldering Championships, where they take on various auxiliary roles such as registration, safety oversight, and emceeing.
-Through this event, they gain valuable insights into the behind-the-scenes efforts required to organize competitions, fostering appreciation for those who go the extra mile.</p>
+Through this event, they gain valuable insights into the behind-the-scenes efforts required to organise competitions, fostering appreciation for those who go the extra mile.</p>
 <p>Building on these experiences, our climbers are now equipped to run their
-own competition—X-calade, a novice category in the National Primary Schools Sport Climbing Championships (NPSSCC), in partnership with Hougang Primary School.
-They host over 100 primary school students for this competition, taking full responsibility for all aspects, including auxiliary tasks, route judging, and score tallying.</p>
+own competition — in partnership with Hougang Primary School, we are the proud co-organisers of X-calade, a novice category in the National Primary Schools Sport Climbing Championships (NPSSCC).
+X-calade sees over 100 primary school students taking part in this competition, with our team taking full responsibility for all aspects, including auxiliary tasks, route judging, and score tallying.</p>
 <p>Through these initiatives, our climbers actively engage the school community
 and beyond, fostering a love for the sport while honing their individual soft skills.</p>
 <p>We believe that every climb presents an opportunity for learning.
 Join
-us as we work to instil key values in our climbers—perseverance, teamwork, resilience, and a mindset of excellence for both sports and life!</p>
+us as we work to instil key values in our climbers — perseverance, teamwork, resilience, and a mindset of excellence for both sports and life!</p>
 <h4><strong>Teachers-in-charge</strong></h4>
 <ul data-tight="true" class="tight">